Ontario to bar international students from medical schools starting in 2026

 “We want to bring that talent back to Ontario … We still have a small pathway for Canadian students because we also understand our responsibility as the leading province … but we are going to prioritize Ontario residents, because those are our taxpayers that are paying those students to go to school.”

-Ontario is also opening two new medical schools at Toronto Metropolitan University and York University and has expanded medical school seats, adding more than 260 undergraduate and 449 residency spots.
+Ontario also plans to open two new medical schools at Toronto Metropolitan University and York University and has expanded medical school seats, adding more than 260 undergraduate and 449 residency spots.